702573N/Obsidian-Tasks-Calendar/README.md

     # You can combine all available options, if supported on selected calendar view

-    options: ""
-    # Supported on all calendar views
-    # Typical Task plugin icons in front of each task

     options: "noIcons"
     # Supported on all calendar views
     # Hide Task plugin Icons in front of each task